We receive hundreds of questions daily, here are just some of those answered in a concrete and totally direct way.

 Is it better than Plasma pen?

-Once again those two also are a very different beast.
+Once again those two also are a very different devices.
 When it comes to overall vitalizing of the facial skin, Hyaluron Pen can do a pretty good job.
 When it comes to wrinkles, it has limitations regarding very superficial wrinkles (caused by the movement of muscles) or very deep wrinkles (usually in the facial skin of truly old clients).
 With the most common depth according to various wrinkle-rating scales, the Hyaluron Pen does a pretty good job.
 We can definitely say that the principle technique of increasing the HA contents of the skin works better than rather superficial treatments.
 And that all concerns just the removal of wrinkles.
 When it comes to filling the lips, Plasma pen is pretty much useless and Hyaluron Pen dominates totally.

 Why is it so popular?